 Where applicable, add vegetation that will achieve other objectives, in addition to pollution control.

-Plants will develop best when soils are enriched with plant roots, rhizomes, and seed banks.
-Use “wetlands mulch” to enhance the diversity of the plant community and speed its establishment.
+Plants will develop best when soils are enriched.
+Use a “mulch mixture” to enhance the diversity of the plant community and speed its establishment.

-Wetlands mulch is hydric soil.
-This mulch is available where wetland soils are removed during cleaning and dredging of drainage channels, swales, sedimentation basins, dry detention basins, and infiltration basins.
-Wetland soils are also available commercially.
-The upper 5.9 inches of donor soil should be obtained at the end of the growing season, and kept moist until installation.
-Drawbacks to using wetlands mulch are the unpredictable content, limited donor sites, and the potential for the introduction of exotic, opportunistic species.
+A mulch mixture utilizes sediments removed during cleaning and dredging of stormwater drainage channels, swales, sedimentation basins, dry detention basins, and infiltration basins.
+Hydric soils that may be commercially available may also be utilized.
+The upper 6-inches of the donor mulch mixture or soil should be obtained at the end of the growing season, and kept moist until installation.
+Drawbacks to using a mulch mixture are the unpredictable content, limited donor sites, and the potential for the introduction of opportunistic species, such as Phragmites, Typha species, and Japanese knotweed (Polygonum cuspidatum Sieb. & Zucc.).
+Measures in the Operation and Maintenance Plan required by Stormwater Standard No. 9 must address invasive species removal.
 Wetland plants are commercially available through wetland plant nurseries.

+Maintenance